Battle of Ramu: Casualties

 The British force suffered around 250 killed, wounded or captured.
 Among the six European and three Indian officers, only three survived with two being wounded.
-The six officers were Captains Trueman, Pringles, and Noton himself, Lieutenant Grigg, Ensign Bennet, and Assistant-surgeon Maysmore were killed.
+The six officers: Captains William L.Trueman and Robert Pringles, Lieutenant Mark Grigg, Ensign Frederick Bennet, Assistant-surgeon Maysmore and Noton himself were killed.
 Lieutenants Scott and Campbell were wounded while Lieutenant Codrington escaped.
 The British force at Ramu had been thoroughly destroyed with British prisoners being marched back to Ava.
 The British considered their operations in the Chittagong frontier "unsatisfactory throughout" with little knowledge of the terrain, sickness being prevalent, difficulties in logistics and lack of friendly locals.

 The Burmese losses were unknown but were suspected to suffer at most 200 killed or wounded most of them from the British artillery.
-The Burmese commander at Ramu, Myawaddy, however, witnessed the firepower of British regulars and would at that point attempt to avoid engaging them in open combat.
+The Burmese commander at Ramu, Sa, however, witnessed the firepower of British regulars and would at that point attempt to avoid engaging them in open combat.

-Myawaddy's column then joined Bandula's column on the march to defeat British forces at Gadawpalin, and went on to capture Cox's Bazar.
+Sa's column then joined Bandula's column on the march to defeat British forces at Gadawpalin, and went on to capture Cox's Bazar.
 The destruction at Ramu caused extreme panic in Chittagong and in Calcutta.
 The Burmese victory too contributed to the Barrackpore mutiny of 1824 where tales of mystical prowess of the Burmese was exaggerated.
-However Bandula, not wanting to overstretch his lines, stopped Myawaddy from proceeding to Chittagong even though it was lightly held.
+However Bandula, not wanting to overstretch his lines, stopped Sa from proceeding to Chittagong even though it was lightly held.
 Had the Burmese taken it, it would open the way to Calcutta.
 A threat to Calcutta could have potentially forced the British into giving more favourable terms in the peace negotiations to the Burmese kingdom or at least contribute more troops on the Arakan frontier rather than to Rangoon.

 Furthermore, the British occupation of Rangoon and naval assault forced the offensive to halt and return to Burma.
-Myawaddy and his veterans would return to Arakan while Bandula brought the rest of his men back to Rangoon to face the 11,000 strong expeditionary force under Sir Archibald Campbell.
+Sa and his veterans would return to Arakan while Bandula brought the rest of his men back to Rangoon to face the 11,000 strong expeditionary force under Sir Archibald Campbell.

 The British would later return to Arakan with a much larger army of 10,000 men including two Royal regiments, cavalry and thirty artillery pieces led by high profiled officers such as War of 1812 veteran Joseph Wanton Morrison and Colquhoun Grant.
-Although the British would finally defeat Myawaddy and his depleted men in the Battle of Mrauk U on April 1, 1825, Morrison and many of his men suffered greatly from tropical diseases.
+Although the British would finally defeat Sa and his depleted men in the Battle of Mrauk U on April 1, 1825, Morrison and many of his men suffered greatly from tropical diseases.